 From the back blue tees, Desert Winds lives up to the expectations by playing 6,930 yards.
 From the whites, where I chose to play, it is a reasonable 6,351.
 However, the layout is very wide open and forgiving, so you can fire away (pun intended) with your driver on most holes.

 The best description of the course is that it’s a very mild links style design.
 The potential is actually there for a major renovation if they reworked the bunkers and added some more contour throughout the fairways and rough.
 However, this is just meant to be a pretty basic recreational course for the Marines on base, so that will never happen.
 It is what it is and it serves its purpose well enough I suppose.

-The bunkers here are horrendous and thankfully I never found myself one.
-It looks like they haven’t been filled with any new sand in a long, long time and may never again.
-It really looks like they are just letting them go and grass/weeds will ultimately just fill them in.
+The bunkers here were horrendous and thankfully I never found myself one.
+It looked like they haven’t been filled with any new sand in a long, long time and may never again.
+It really looked like they were just letting them go and grass/weeds will ultimately just fill them in.
 That would be a shame for the layout because a few do offer a little character like the mountain lion paw print set of bunkers guarding one of the greens on the front nine.
 I can imagine it’s tough to keep good sand with how windy it gets out here.

 Perhaps the most interesting part of this course is being on the Marine combat training base itself.
 If you like heavy artillery and armored vehicles, this is kind of a cool place.
 As you drive into the course, different old tanks are on display along the side of the main road and there are a couple sitting on the course itself for added atmosphere.

 I wouldn’t recommend Desert Winds to anyone not on a similar quest as myself (to play everything possible in Southern California).
 It is there for the base and beggars can’t be choosers with very few golf options nearby.

 Some pictures from Desert Winds Golf Course (10/18/14):